 - Resolve internal disputes within a company where applicable.

-- Remove and bar IOR members who are found to act against the IOR's Code of Professional & Ethical Conduct.
+- Remove and bar BIOR members who are found to act against the BIOR's Code of Professional & Ethical Conduct.

 Our Complaints team are not allowed to comment on the reputation of a company or give references for a particular company.
 They do not give legal advice.
 Where appropriate, you may wish to consider seeking independent advice from other organisations or from a legal professional.
 There may be fees involved so ask about these at the outset.